-Prerequisite: Astron 1 or Astron 2, may be taken concurrently Class Hours: 3 laboratory
+Prerequisite: Astron 1 or Astron 2, may be taken concurrently

 This laboratory course reinforces some of the principles and techniques studied in Astron 1 or Astron 2.
-The student will obtain hands-on experience with telescopes, star charts, and other devices commonly used in astronomy.
+The student will obtain handson experience with telescopes, star charts, and other devices commonly used in astronomy.
 Observation and measurements are made of the moon, the planets, and the stars.
-Transfer credit: CSU;
+Transfer credit: CSU; UC

-ASTRON 2 -- 3 Units

-Our Solar System: The Next Frontier
+ASTRON 2 -- 3 Units Our Solar System: The Next Frontier